-Some might take this the wrong way as pass-rusher Whitney Mercilus has been a staple for the Texans defense for years.
-But the 2018 season marked a new turn for Mercilus’ career.
+Edge rusher Whitney Mercilus has been a staple for the Texans defense since 2012, but the 2018 season turned to a new, less stellar chapter in Mercilus’ career.

 1. He’s not happy and didn’t perform well in 2018.

-Romeo Crennel dropped Whitney Mercilus into coverage for the most time ever in his career.
-And according to Texans insider PatDStat, he’s not very pleased with the role change.
+Romeo Crennel dropped Whitney Mercilus into coverage for the most time ever in his career, with mediocre results.
+According to Texans insider PatDStat, he’s not very pleased with the role change.
 His sack totals dropped from an average of 6.25 in six seasons to 4, despite starting every game.

-Yet, he is more talented than his production.
+But he is arguably more talented than his production shows.
 He was the tertiary pass-rusher behind J.J.
 Watt and Jadeveon Clowney.
 Mercilus has performed well when the defense centered closely to him, particularly in 2016 and 2017, when racked up 19.5 sacks in that span.
 If a team wants to take a flyer on the veteran linebacker, the production in a starring role is there.

 2. Cap relief.

-At the moment the Texans are sitting at around $67,000,000 in cap space.
-Though a significant portion of that space will go to resigning Clowney, Jackson, Tyranne Mathieu, and Ka’imi Fairbairn.
-After signing those players the Texans should be sitting at around $40,000,000 in cap space if they trade Mercilus an additional $6,250,000 in cap space would open up.
+At the moment the Texans are sitting at around $67 million in cap space, per Over The Cap.
+But a significant portion of that space will go to resigning starters Clowney, Jackson, Tyranne Mathieu and Ka’imi Fairbairn.
+If Brian Gaine chooses to be aggressive in free agency, adding another $6.25 million would help.

-Not only would that cap space be useful in 2019 to sign big name free agents, but they could also roll it over to next year when signing Fuller V, Cunningham, Reader, and others to extensions becomes a need.
+Not only would the increased cap space be useful in the 2019 off-season, they could also roll over their remaining cap to next year when signing Fuller V, Cunningham, Reader and others to extensions become a need.

 3. More draft picks.

-Mercilus won’t haul in a 1st round pick, but he does have a lot of trade value.
-NFL teams are constantly searching for a quality pass rusher, and Mercilus is just that.
+Mercilus won’t haul in a 1st round pick, but his market should be high.
+NFL teams are constantly searching for a quality edge rusher, and Mercilus is just that.

-I believe he can reel in either a late 2019 2nd round pick or a combination of an early 2019 3rd and 6th round pick.
-There are some serious holes on the Texans roster, but Brian Gaine only has seven draft picks to work with currently.
+Even reeling in a third-round pick would be a success.
+There are some serious holes on the Texans roster, but they only have seven draft picks to work with.
 If Gaine sees Mercilus as a piece to acquire young talent they should do so.

 4. Duke Ejiofor

 Some might not know the name, but they will soon.
 The 2018 6th round draft pick has only accumulated one sack, but he is showing signs to be a steal as a situational pass rusher.
-Ejiofor started taking snaps away from Mercilus late in the season, which proves that the coaching staff sees something in him.
+Ejiofor started taking snaps away from Mercilus late in the season, proving the coaching staff might see something in the Houston native.

-Ejiofor is built like an NFL edge rusher with a 6’4, 220 lb frame, with some serious speed to boot.
-But he’s not just a body.
-He knows how to use his hands properly and has an explosive first step, with an array of pass rushing moves.
-If the Texans trade away Mercilus, I wouldn’t be surprised to see Ejiofor playing his role as a complementary pass-rusher alongside Watt and Clowney.
+Ejiofor has a solid 6-4, 220 lb frame, length, and solid speed to reel around the edge.
+He knows how to use his hands properly, has an explosive first step and an array of pass rushing moves.
+If the Texans trade away Mercilus, I wouldn’t be surprised to see Ejiofor playing in the same role as a complementary pass-rusher alongside Watt and Clowney.